Public Insurance Adjusting

 Forty-four states (plus the District of Columbia) recognize that policyholders need someone on their side of the claim that is as familiar with the process as the insurance company’s adjuster.
 It’s for this reason they recognize, license and regulate the “public adjusting” profession.

 When serving as a property owner’s Public Adjuster (or PA) we would typically get involved in the very early stages of the claims process.
-As a Tennessee or Kentucky public adjuster we can render assistance in many areas such as helping our clients locate temporary housing, inventorying of damaged personal property and estimating the structural damages.
+As a licensed Tennessee, Georgia, Florida, Mississippi or Kentucky public adjuster, we can render assistance in many areas such as helping our clients locate temporary housing, inventorying of damaged personal property and estimating the structural damages.
 In this role we serve as the policyholder’s direct representative and handle all of the communication and negotiations with the insurance company’s adjuster.
 Our job, in effect, is to level the playing field by providing the same type of expertise to the property owner that the insurance company is deriving from their experts.